 During the full moon and one night either side Victoria Falls is open for viewing of the lunar rainbow for an additional fee.
 In my opinion, the falls are better when viewed from the Zambian side as the moon rises from behind the viewer, thus increasing the rainbow effect.
 Read Zambia – what to see for more information.

 If you wish to stay for a prolonged period in the vicinity of Victoria Falls, I would recommend the town of Livingstone in Zambia.
-Not only is it cheaper but it feels like a genuine living town, and not one solely established for the existence of tourism.
+Not only is it cheaper but it feels more like a rural Zambian town instead of a town geared largely around the tourism industry.
+For short stays, either side of the Falls provide a similar experience.

 The other standout attraction in Zimbabwe is Great Zimbabwe.
 It was this monument from which the nation of Zimbabwe derived its name after the change from Rhodesia upon independence.
 Entrance fees are US$15 for most foreigners and you can pay a few dollars extra for a guide.
 However, my guide was very average, so choose you guide well – look at the recommendations on Trip Advisor.
 Zimbabwe means “House of Stone” and this name is apt for this remarkable collection of 14th century buildings on the Hill Complex and The Great Enclosure all constructed without any mortar.